Emir Kusturica: Ethnic and religious identity

 On Đurđevdan (St. George's Day) in 2005, he was baptised into the Serbian Orthodox Church as Nemanja Kusturica (Немања Кустурица) at the Savina monastery near Herceg Novi, Montenegro.
 To his critics who considered this the final betrayal of his Bosnian roots, he replied that:

 My father was an atheist and he always described himself as a Serb.
 OK, maybe we were Muslim for 250 years, but we were Orthodox before that and deep down we were always Serbs, religion cannot change that.

 Despite the aforementioned conflict of religion, Kusturica refused to see himself as either a Bosnian or Serb.
 Instead, he had continued to insist that he was simply a Yugoslav.

-When his mother was on her deathbed he wanted to find out his ancestry and learnt that the origin of the Kusturica family stemmed from two Orthodox Christian branches.
+When his mother was on her deathbed, he wanted to find out his ancestry and learnt that the origin of the Kusturica family stemmed from two Orthodox Christian branches.
 An ancestor of his, who helped build the Arslanagić Bridge in the 18th century, hailed from Bileća and the Babić family.
 According to the studies of geographer Jevto Dedijer (1880–1918) in the Bileća region (1902): the Kusturica family lived in a čopor (grouped area, literally "pack") in the village of Plana; they had eight houses next to the Kozjak family (four houses), northwest across a field from the Avdić family (23 houses).
 In Granica, there was a family surnamed Kusturica which had left Plana 80 years earlier.

 According to the Avdići, their progenitor Avdija Krivokapić, an Islamized Montenegrin, reportedly was honoured by the Sultan for his military service and on the way home to Herzegovina, in Kyustendil, he bought a gypsy and brought him to Plana; this gypsy was, according to them, an ancestor of the Kusturica family.
 The story, however, as was common, was motivated by traditional disputes of neighbouring families regarding status in the village.
 According to Savo Pujić, an ancestor was Hajdarbeg Kusturica who was a čauš (officer) who lived in Volujak and was said to have been fair, having repurchased Muslim slaves, protected Orthodox clergy and his subject peasants.
 The name is derived from kustur, an Old Slavic word for dull knives, sabres, etc., most often referring to sabres.

 Views and public positions

 Serbian issues

 Kusturica was an early supporter of Ante Marković's Union of Reform Forces of Yugoslavia.

 At the 2007 parliamentary elections, he gave indirect support to Prime Minister Vojislav Koštunica and his center-right Democratic Party of Serbia.
-In 2007, he also supported the Serbian campaign Solidarity - Kosovo is Serbia, a campaign against the separation of Kosovo.
+In 2007, he also supported the nationalist Serbian campaign Solidarity - Kosovo is Serbia, a campaign against the independence of Kosovo.

-As an outspoken environmentalist, Kusturica is a stanch opponent of the lithium mining in Serbia.
+As an outspoken environmentalist, Kusturica is a staunch opponent of the lithium mining in Serbia.

 Because of this and his support of the anti-corruption students' protests, Kusturica is under constant attacks by the pro-government media in Serbia.